 If you purchased your computer during a trip abroad with Windows already installed, there is no need to redo your operating system due to the default Display Language.
 With the Settings app, you can change it within a few minutes.

-Nonetheless, we must warn you that changing your preferred Display Language will require you to sign out of your account, which will close all apps and processes and will result in any unsaved data being lost.
+Nevertheless, we must warn you that changing your preferred Display Language will require you to sign out of your account, which will close all apps and processes and result in any unsaved data being lost.
 Therefore, we recommend that you do not do it frequently, and if you do, please save all your open data before proceeding.